Rhonda Blades: Life after Professional Basketball

 After basketball, Blades became the head varsity girls' basketball coach at Brentwood Academy, in Brentwood, Tennessee.
-She has coached a winning program for 17 seasons (361-162 record), including 5 state championships and 4 more state championship appearances.
+She has coached a winning program for 17 seasons (361–162 record), including 5 state championships and 4 more state championship appearances.
 She also teaches Anatomy and Health at Brentwood Academy, for which additional sessions were added to meet demand.
-Brown is married to Parke Brown (22 years), with two children, Blades (son, age 10) and Millie (daughter, age 14).
+Brown is married to Parke Brown (22 years), with two children, Blades and Millie.